fantaisie-software/purebasic/README.md

                                REFERENCE LINKS
 ------------------------------------------------------------------------------>

-[open an Issue]: https://github.com/fantaisie-software/purebasic/issues/new "Open an Issue and talk to us!"

 <!-- official links to PureBasic, SpiderBasic and Fantaisie Software -->

 [The Fantaisie Software Team]: https://www.purebasic.com/support.php "More info about the Fantaisie Software Team"